heyjaywilson/taskList/Readme.md

 - id: used as a unique identifier for each task
 - name: what the user will call the task
 - isComplete: defines whether or not a task is completed
+- dateAdded: to know when a task was added

 To add attributes to `Task`, click the `+` in the Attributes section, and give the attribute a name and type.
 The GIF below shows how to do this.